 Street trees benefit our community in many ways.
 They define the character of our neighborhoods and add to the value of our properties.
 Street trees, typically located between the sidewalk and curb, provide aesthetic, environmental and socioeconomic benefits that help improve our quality of life.

 Lexington has more than 53,000 street trees varying in age, size and species.
-Common tree species include varieties of maple, oak, ash, pear, and sycamore.
+Common tree species include varieties of maple, oak, dogwood and sycamore.

-In Lexington, street trees are the responsibility of the abutting property owner to maintain.
+In Lexington, street trees are the responsibility of the adjacent property owner to maintain.